-Boca Raton & West Palm Beach Appellate Attorneys
+Boca Raton, West Palm Beach, Miami Appellate and Estate Planning Attorneys

-The Law Offices of Robin Bresky provides representation in appeals and litigation support in Palm Beach, Broward, and Miami-Dade counties, South Florida and all of Florida in state and federal courts throughout Florida and beyond.
-Our reputation as experienced and successful Boca Raton & West Palm Beach appellate attorneys has led us to be called upon for appeals and litigation support across the state and nationwide.
+The Law Offices of Robin Bresky provides representation in appeals and litigation support as well as estate planning and administration in Palm Beach, Broward, and Miami-Dade counties, South Florida and all of Florida in state and federal courts throughout Florida and beyond.
+Since our inception in 2000, our reputation as experienced and successful Boca Raton, West Palm Beach, and Miami appellate attorneys has led us to be called upon for appeals and litigation support across the state and nationwide.
+And now, we have expanded our “depth of research and strength of knowledge” to provide estate planning and administration to families residing in or relocating to Florida.

 Why Hire An Appellate Attorney?